cevi/automatic_walk-time_tables/Readme.md

 planning a hike with larger groups, such as in a J+S-camp.

 In a first step, my goal is to automate the generation of a walk-time table (using the Excel template from Jugend+Sport) .
-The walk-table is generated based on an existing route exported from SchweizMobil or from the swisstopo app (resp. based on an arbitrary GPX-file).
+The walk-table is generated based on an GPX file (for example exported from SchweizMobil or from the swisstopo app based on an arbitrary GPX-file).
 A python script then generates an Excel file and a map of the route for further manually planing by the J+S-ladder.